-There are 698 records for bedrock water wells that have apparent yield values.
-In the County, water well in the upper bedrock aquifer(s) are mainly less than 100 m3/day.
-The areas of higher yields that are indicated on the adjacent figure are mainly in the eastern half and the lower yields are mainly in the western half of the County.
-The higher yields in the western part of the County may be a result of increased permeability resulting from the weathering process in association with the Buried Vegreville Valley.
+There are 338 records for bedrock water wells that have apparent yield values.
+In the County, water well yields can be expected to be mainly less than 100 m3/day.
+The areas of higher yields that are indicated on the adjacent figure are mainly in the central part of the County.
+These higher yields may be a result of increased permeability that has resulted from the weathering process in association with the Buried Vegreville and Elk Point valleys.